-An infant whose mother has immunity to measles (eg, because of previous illness or vaccination) receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 mo of life.
+An infant whose mother has immunity to measles (eg, because of previous illness or vaccination) receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 months of life.
 Lifelong immunity is conferred by infection.
 In the US, almost all measles cases are imported by travelers or immigrants, with subsequent indigenous transmission occurring primarily among unvaccinated people.

 After a 7- to 14-day incubation period, measles begins with a prodrome of fever, coryza, hacking cough, and tarsal conjunctivitis.
 Pathognomonic Koplik spots appear during the prodrome, before the onset of rash, usually on the oral mucosa opposite the 1st and 2nd upper molars.
 The spots resemble grains of white sand surrounded by red areolae.
 They may be extensive, producing diffuse mottled erythema of the oral mucosa.
 Sore throat develops.

 The rash appears 3 to 5 days after symptom onset, usually 1 to 2 days after Koplik spots appear.
 It begins on the face in front of and below the ears and on the side of the neck as irregular macules, soon mixed with papules.
-Within 24 to 48 h, lesions spread to the trunk and extremities (including the palms and soles) as they begin to fade on the face.
+Within 24 to 48 hours, lesions spread to the trunk and extremities (including the palms and soles) as they begin to fade on the face.
 Petechiae or ecchymoses may occur with severe rashes.

 During peak disease severity, a patient’s temperature may exceed 40° C, with periorbital edema, conjunctivitis, photophobia, a hacking cough, extensive rash, prostration, and mild itching.
 Constitutional symptoms and signs parallel the severity of the eruption and the epidemic.
 In 3 to 5 days, the fever falls, the patient feels more comfortable, and the rash fades rapidly, leaving a coppery brown discoloration followed by desquamation.

 Immunocompromised patients may not have a rash and can develop severe, progressive giant cell pneumonia.

-Pneumonia (see page Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more due to measles virus infection of the lungs occurs in about 5% of patients, even during apparently uncomplicated infection; in infants, it is a common cause of death.